david-ca6/Resolve_TextPlus2SRT/README.md

 Once you have the necessary dependencies, you can run the script from the command line.
 There are three commands available:

 1. `export`: This command exports text from a specified track in the timeline to a .srt file.
 You need to provide the path to the .srt file and the name of the track.
+    For example to export the track named "EN" to the file "test.srt" you can do:
+    ```
+    python textp2srt.py export test.srt EN
+    ```

 2. `update`: This command updates the text in a specified track in the timeline with the text from a .srt file.
 You need to provide the path to the .srt file and the name of the track.
+    For example to update the track named "EN" with the text from the file "test.srt" you can do:
+    ```
+    python textp2srt.py update test.srt EN
+    ```

 3. `render`: This command updates the text in a specified track in the timeline with the text from a .srt file, and then starts rendering the project.
 You need to provide the path to the .srt file and the name of the track.
+    For example to update the track named "EN" with the text from the file "test.srt", then render the project, you can do:
+    ```
+    python textp2srt.py render test.srt EN
+    ```

 The script is designed to be used in a command line environment, but it can also be integrated into other Python scripts or applications.